 Other ideas for your next two minutes:

-- the first minute of errands or chores.
+• the first minute of errands or chores.
 Now, admit it.
-When tasks must be completed, we often get frustrated much more easily.
+When tasks must be completed, we often get frustrated much more easily, especially if we are working with our children.
 Take the first minute to lovingly reaffirm why you are doing this (no lectures please!) or listen to why your children may be upset about doing so, etc. Being intentional to show love and acceptance is the point for the first minute.

 Choose your five minutes and begin today making an impact that will last a lifetime!